dirkstrauss/Resume/README.md

 I started my career at a small privately owned company, developing ASP.NET Web Applications using VB.NET and C#.
 Later I moved to a national company where I did SYSPRO integration and customization using C# as my main language.

 After 8 years doing SYSPRO integration, I decided that it was time to move on.
-I am currently employed by a company in Cape Town, South Africa where I can live out my creativity developing responsive web applications.
+I am currently employed by a company in the UK where I can live out my creativity developing exciting integrations and applications.

 # Skills (Every Day Use)
 * C#